Team USA defeated Canada in a shootout to take home gold at the 2018 Winter Olympic Games

-Johnson has helped lead Minnesota to four national titles in his tenure with the Gophers after coaching the Minnesota program during the 2000, 2004, 2012 and 2013 championship seasons.
+Johnson has helped lead Minnesota to six national titles in his tenure with the Gophers after coaching the Minnesota program during the 2000, 2004, 2012, 2013, 2015, and 2016 championship seasons.
 Johnson returned to the Gophers' bench for the 2010-11 season after previously serving as an assistant coach from 1999-00 to 2003-04.
-Johnson primarily coaches the Gopher defensemen; he also assists with special teams, game analysis and recruiting.
+Johnson primarily coaches the Gopher defensemen; he also assists with special teams, game analysis, and recruiting.

-In 2010-11, Johnson returned to the University of Minnesota women's hockey staff after a six-year hiatus.
+The 2010-11 season saw Johnson return to the University of Minnesota women's hockey staff after a six-year hiatus.
 Johnson spent six seasons coaching at Bethel University from 2004-10, including three years as the men's hockey head coach.
 Along with his men's hockey responsibilities, he was also the men's and women's golf coach and prior to that, was the soccer coach where he earned MIAC Coach of the Year honors.

 In his first year as the men's hockey head coach, Johnson guided the Royals to a 16-7-2 overall record and an 11-4-1 mark in the MIAC.
 At the helm of Royal hockey, he posted a career record of 37-35-3 and 26-21-1 within conference play.
 As an assistant coach, Johnson helped the team to its first-ever MIAC regular season championship in 2006-07.
 The Royals followed with their first-ever playoff title and advanced to the NCAA national tournament in 2007.
 While Johnson was associated with Bethel, the team was a playoff contender each year.